 Global mobility

-If you are looking for global mobility, the St Kitts and Nevis passport ranks 53rd in the Passport Index, allowing passport holders to enter 142 countries visa-free, such as the UK, or with a visa on arrival.
-Dominica ranks 78th, but although it has a lower ranking, Dominica passport holders have access to China without a visa.
+If you are looking for global mobility, the St Kitts and Nevis passport ranks 53rd in the Passport Index, allowing passport holders to enter 154 countries visa free or with a visa on arrival, such as the UK, Dominica ranks 78th, but the benefits of Dominica passport compared to St Kitts and Nevis is that Dominica passport holders have access to China without a visa.

 Cost